-- Direct methods enable to calculate the exact solution to systems of linear equations, up to round-off errors.
-Although this is an attractive property, direct methods are usually too computationally costly for large systems: The cost of inverting a general $n \times n$ matrix, measured in number of floating operations, scales as n^3 ! - Iterative methods, on the other hand, enable to progressively calculate increasingly accurate approximations of the solution.
+- Direct methods enable to calculate the exact solution to systems of linear equations, up to round-off errors, in a finite number of steps.
+Although this is an attractive property, direct methods are usually too computationally costly for large systems: The cost of inverting a general n × n matrix, measured in number of floating operations, scales as n! - Iterative methods, on the other hand, enable to progressively calculate increasingly accurate approximations of the solution.
 Iterations may be stopped once the the residual is sufficiently small.
 These methods are often preferable when the dimension n of the linear system is very large.